BuraYu/discord_bot/README.md

-This `README.md` file provides a clear setup guide and helps document your project for others who might use or contribute to it.

 # Discord Bot

-This repository contains the setup for a Discord bot using Node.js, Discord.js, and ESLint.
+This repository contains the setup for a Discord bot using Node.js, Discord.js, ESLint, dotenv, and OpenAI.

 ## Setup